Pages

 As I get older, that's all I that I want also...so, I hope that when the day comes...I return as a cat that lives in a big, lovely home with a loving, fun family.

-But, in my always busy head and big imagination (I'm a writer of whimsical stories) I think that I might actually come back as a cat that lives in a big city, kind of the God Mother of the streets of the neighborhood.
+But, in my always busy head and big imagination (I'm a writer of whimsical stories) I think that I might actually come back as a cat that lives outdoors, in a big city, kind of the God Mother of the streets of the neighborhood.
 Often getting into arguments and sometimes fights...but always surviving and helping others less fortunate.
 Making deals with local shop owners for food and protecting others when they need protecting.
 Just kind of strolling around like I own the neighborhood.
 Always helping others find food and warm, dry places to sleep.

 The big loving home sounds wonderful, but the street smart, city dwelling crusader sounds pretty perfect also.
 Whichever will be fine with me...as long as I am a cat....